 UNE Bachelor of Criminology

 The University of New England offers a specialist Bachelor of Criminology degree.
-It combines the study of criminology with forensic science, law and criminal justice.
+It combines the study of criminology with forensic science, law, criminal justice and the sociology of deviance.
 Hands-on experience is available through a WorkReady program.
 Graduates work in border control, corrective services, government agencies, intelligence and security, juvenile justice, policing and welfare.